Me, looking up from my sprawled position on my bed: Oh, hey Kid. How long've you been up?

 I'd looked forward to checking out the Funland: Pleasures and Perils of the Erotic Fairground installment but found it kind of meh.
 I thought the best (and spookiest) bit was The Tunnel of Love, in which one has to manage various twisty turns in the dark in search of the supposedly elusive clitoris.

-I ambled about the MofS shop, then buggered off for some Burger King (lame for a birthday dinner, I know, but I so totally dig their onion rings and that spicy dipping sauce that accompanies them) and Cold Stone Creamery (the night was mild enough to enjoy the chocolate and crumbled Oreo goodness).
+I ambled about the MofS shop, then buggered off for some Burger King (not too exciting for a birthday dinner, I know, but I so totally dig their onion rings and that spicy dipping sauce that accompanies them) and Cold Stone Creamery (the night was mild enough to enjoy the chocolate and crumbled Oreo goodness).
 I went to the 10:15pm showing of Michael Keaton's Birdman, which was brilliant and engrossing though not the lighthearted romp I'd anticipated (if I'd actually read the reviews, I'd've known "lighthearted" and "romp" were hardly appropriate descriptors for the film).
 It was about 1am, I think, by the time I trekked through a still active Times Square to get back to my hotel.
 I was emotionally exhausted from the movie ('cause I'm sensitive and whatnot) and feeling myself very alone.

 As I entered the hotel I spied the restaurant/bar and strolled over to check out the action.
 There wasn't any, though the bartender Licensed Mixologist was still there.
 I asked if the bar was closed and was delighted to learn drinks could still be had, 'cause I needed one.
 I ordered a Painkiller (again—so totally needed one), a cocktail composed of dark rum, pineapple and orange juices, cream of coconut, and a sprinkling of nutmeg.